We bring smiles and the healing power of animals to millions of hospitalized children around the world through a very special television channel.

-By watching San Diego Zoo Kids, patients can virtually experience the world of animals, zoos, and aquariums.
+By watching San Diego Zoo Wildlife Explorers, patients can virtually experience the world of animals, zoos, and aquariums.
 It's an engaging activity that takes their mind off their condition for a while, allowing them to relax, sleep better—and heal.
 And that's what everyone wants—for kids to heal, be happy, and return home!

 You can offer hope and inspire healing for countless families by bringing